bmaltais/kohya_ss/README.md

 ## Change History

-### 2024/03/02 (v22.7.0)
+### 2024/03/02 (v23.0.0)

+- Use sd-scripts release [0.8.4](https://github.com/kohya-ss/sd-scripts/releases/tag/v0.8.4) post commit [fccbee27277d65a8dcbdeeb81787ed4116b92e0b](https://github.com/kohya-ss/sd-scripts/commit/fccbee27277d65a8dcbdeeb81787ed4116b92e0b)
 - Major code refactoring thanks to @wkpark , This will make updating sd-script cleaner by keeping sd-scripts files separate from the GUI files.
+This will also make configuration more streamlined with fewer tabs and more accordion elements.
+Hope you like the new style.
+- This new release is implementing a significant structure change, moving all of the sd-scripts written by kohya under a folder called sd-scripts in the root of this project.
+This folder is a submodule that will be populated during setup or gui execution.